• Second MLK Celebration at Michener Museum

 Delaware Valley College University students with the Cultural Diversity Club were the lead sponsors for this community service project.
 The Cultural Diversity Club, along with raising awareness for global cultures raised funds for clean water and greenhouse projects.

 Kenyan National Election

-Francis Ole Sakuda is running for governor of Kajiado District.
-The importance of this election is that the Maasai will have a voice in the Kenyan government, and have the opportunity to improve their infrastructure of roads, electic power lines, wells and education.
+Francis Ole Sakuda ran for governor of Kajiado District.
+The importance of that election was to gain a voice in the Kenyan government.
+Maasai representation would have lead to improved infrastructure of roads, electric power lines and wells.

 Grace Suyianta and Susan Naserian attend JEM (Joint Environmental Mission) Conference at Buckingham Friends School to plan a international student exchange for 2014.